-Three front pockets Two back pockets
+Three front pockets

 These dungarees are designed to feel comfortable as well as stylish.
 Make them in denim will give them a practical utility look or linen for being a little more on the classy side.
-Wear them loose with sandals, flip flops, clogs or boots and a crisp plain or stripy tee underneath or maybe even a pretty floral top (Peggy) underneath also looks fab.
+Wear them with pumps, sandals, flip flops, clogs or boots and a crisp plain or stripy tee underneath or maybe even a pretty floral top (Peggy) underneath also looks fab.

 HOW TO MAKE DORIS DUNGAREES

-please note that this is a guide only, the pattern instructions are in a slightly different order
+please note that this is a guide only, the pattern instructions are in a slightly different order.

 Firstly, finish the centre back edges.
 With the right sides together, pin the back Bib pieces together at the centre back edge.
 Sew.
 Press the seam allowances open.

 STRAPS.
 Prepare the straps.
 Sew down one long raw edge and one short edge.
 Trim the seam allowance and across the corners.

 Turn inside out and press.
 Push out the corners with a pokey tool.
 A knitting needle is good for this or a chopstick.